Scholarships for College Freshmen

 What GPA do I need to get a scholarship?

-Generally speaking, a minimum GPA of 3.0 will help you win a number of scholarships; however, it is not enough.
+Generally speaking, a minimum GPA of 3.0 will help you win several scholarships; however, it is not enough.
 Depending on the scholarship program you are applying for, your application must include your skills and extracurricular activities.
 Your essay and recommendation letters should be spot-on and powerful enough to make you stand out.
 You must impress the scholarship committee with a strong application that includes all required documents.